ReiyaItatani/MotionMatchingWithCollisionAvoidance/README.md

 - **Goal-Seeking Force**: Steers the agent towards a designated target or destination.
 - **Collision Avoidance Force**: Implements sophisticated avoidance algorithms to prevent imminent collisions.
 For more details, see the [Collision Avoidance Force](#collision-avoidance-logic) section.
-- **Unaligned Collision Avoidance Force**: Derived from Reynolds' influential work [Reynolds, 1987], this vector anticipates and steers agents away from potential collisions.
-For more details, see the [Unaligned Collision Avoidance Force](#unaligned-collision-avoidance) section.
+- **Anticipated Collision Avoidance Force**: Derived from Reynolds' influential work [Reynolds, 1987], this vector anticipates and steers agents away from potential collisions.
+For more details, see the [Anticipated Collision Avoidance Force](#anticipated-collision-avoidance) section.
 - **Group Dynamics Force**: Shapes natural group movements as characterized by Moussaid et al. [Moussaid et al., 2010], influencing agents to move cohesively.
 For more details, see the [Group Dynamics Force](#force-from-group) section.
 - **Wall Repulsion Force**: Produces a repelling vector that maintains a safe buffer between agents and wall surfaces, in line with Nuria HiDAC's principles [Pelechano et al., 2007].